jasonto/my-env/README.md

 OS X package manager

+**upower**

+UPower is an abstraction for enumerating power devices, listening to device events and querying history and statistics.

 **vim**

 Vim is a highly configurable text editor built to enable efficient text editing.
-It is an improved version of the vi editor distributed with most UNIX system
+It is an improved version of the vi editor distributed with most UNIX system.

 **vim plugins**